 January blew in with sleet and snow.
 Mammy stepped up Billy’s dinners to twice a week.
 Well, it was the Christian thing to do.
 The snow was too deep for me to walk a mile to school, so I was left alone in the empty house while Mammy and Da went to work.

-The letterbox thumped and a handful of letters shot into the hallway.
+The letterbox thumped and a handful of letters shot through the letterbox.
 I picked them up and had a quick shuffle.
 We didn’t get many letters as such, usually just bills, but today there was a lavender-perfumed envelope addressed to Mr. W. McParland of number 22a, Reilly Street.

 Well, this was interesting.